 Communication: students cannot submit their work by fax, email or to the receptionist at the Department of Sociology.
 Emails about position papers should be sent to your TA, not the professor.
-Emails with questions pertaining to matters already set forth in the syllabus will not receive a response.
+Emails with questions already answered by the syllabus will not receive a response.